ruijarimba/azure-pipelines-guidelines/guidelines/jobs/do-create-extensible-jobs.md

 [DO: Create configurable and extensible jobs](https://ruijarimba.visualstudio.com/ruijarimba/_git/azure-pipelines-guidelines/guidelines/jobs/do-create-entensible-jobs.md)
 ```

-When creating job templates to be reused across several stages or pipelines,
+When creating job templates to be reused by different people and/or across
-consider adding some or all of the following parameters to make them more
+several stages or pipelines, consider adding some or all of the following
-flexible and easier to reuse:
+parameters:

 - Name and display name
 - Agent pool